Aliases for RAD51 Gene

 GeneCards Summary for RAD51 Gene

 RAD51 (RAD51 Recombinase) is a Protein Coding gene.
 Diseases associated with RAD51 include Fanconi Anemia, Complementation Group R and Mirror Movements 2.
-Among its related pathways are DNA Damage and DNA damage_Role of Brca1 and Brca2 in DNA repair.
-GO annotations related to this gene include identical protein binding and protein C-terminus binding.
+Among its related pathways are Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA) and Homologous DNA Pairing and Strand Exchange.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot for RAD51 Gene